SondreKindem/HardcoreParkour/README.md

 4. Repeat for each checkpoint.
 The final checkpoint acts as the goal.
 5. Set the kill-height.
 If players move below this height, they will respawn to the latest checkpoint.
 Position yourself at the height you want, and use `/hcp setkillheight`.
 You can specify the height manually if you really want to as well.

 Done!
 Now players can join with `/hcp join [name]`, or create races on your new course.

+### Protips:
-Remember to make sure players can't grief your course!
+* Remember to make sure players can't grief your course!
+* Mark your checkpoints with colored blocks!